bnadland/nanowrimo2012/system.markdown

 * Lightning
 * Barriers
 * Berserker Rage
+* Invisibility/Camouflage
-* Invisibility
+* Sneak Attack (?)

-The spelllist should be a range of examples generated from abstract rules that are included to generate own spells.
+The list of spell should be a range of examples generated from abstract rules that are included to generate own spells and powers.

 #### Additional Concepts